qupath/qupath-docs/docs/reference/building.md

 If you often add `-P` flags when building QuPath, you can store these in the base QuPath directory in a file called `gradle.properties`.
 This also gives a place to add more custom flags that can change the build.

-For example, on my Apple silicon Mac I might put the following into `gradle.properties`:
+For example, on my Mac I might put the following into `gradle.properties`:
 ```
 org.gradle.parallel=true
 org.gradle.java.home=/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home
-openslide=/opt/homebrew/Cellar/openslide-java/0.12.2/lib/openslide-java/openslide.jar
 djl.engines=pytorch,mxnet,onnxruntime
 djl.zoos=all
 ```

-This tries to speed up the build process by parallelization, specifies which JDK to use, provides a path to OpenSlide, and specifies some [Deep Java Library](deep-java-library) engines that I would like to include.
+This tries to speed up the build process by parallelization, specifies which JDK to use, and selects some [Deep Java Library](deep-java-library) engines that I would like to include.

 Then I only need to call
 ```
 ./gradlew jpackage
 ```
-rather than some elaborate command.
+rather than some elaborate command that includes all these options.
 :::

 #### Building a specific version